 Metal artifacts remain a considerable challenge, as they generate shadings that can degrade CT image quality, leading to blurry delineation of tumors from surrounding tissues, and inaccurate location of a tumor.
 Clear imaging is a paramount requirement for physicians to treat cancer patients, especially in the head and neck; therefore, diminishing metal artifacts in imaging would have a considerable impact on providing those patients with the best treatment and improved outcome.

-The results obtained by the the Neurologica team were very encouraging and the PCD CT system shows great potential in the treatment of cancer in the head and neck.
+The results obtained by the Samsung team were very encouraging and the PCD CT system shows great potential in the treatment of cancer in the head and neck.

 Read the full article on PLOS One